lizaodawn/IMMARKUS-wiki-clone/06-Working-with-Metadata.md

 In this mode, **subfolders** and **individual images** are represented as nodes, each distinguished by different colors.

-Clicking an **subfolder** node displays its metadata in the right panel.
+Clicking a **subfolder** node displays its metadata in the right panel.
 You can modify the information directly within the panel.

 ![06_Fig-19](update-images/06_working-with-Metadata_fig19.png)
    **Figure 19**.
 Editing the Metadata of an Image Folder with a Preset Schema